sk3ske/ptech-atd-code-test/README.md

 # ptech-atd-code-test
 Code test for potential Prodtech Assistant TDs

+#Instructions
 Please fork this repo and issue a pull request.
 The repo contains a .pickle file containing data to be used, and .py files needing to be updated for 2 of the questions.
-When you have completed all 3 questions, commit your 1 new file, and changes to the 2 existing .py files and push them back to github for review.
+When you have completed all 3 exercies, commit your 1 new file, and changes to the 2 existing .py files and push them back to github for review.

 2) basic_dialog.py currently defines a PyQt4.QtGui.QDialog with only an ok and cancel button that returns no information.
 Install PyQt4, then add the following 4 widgets to the dialog: